raipc/atsd-jdbc/README.md

 ### Database Tools

-Download the jar file with dependencies above and import into your database manager, for example [DbVisualizer](https://www.dbvis.com).
+Download the jar file with the dependencies from above and import into your database manager.
+For example [DbVisualizer](https://www.dbvis.com).

-Follow instructions in the manager's user guide to create a custom driver based on ATSD jar file.
+Follow the instructions in the manager's user guide to create a custom driver based on the ATSD jar file.

 ## Supported Data Types